Cot to Bed Transition Guide (UK 2026): How to Choose the Best Toddler Bed

 Frequently Asked Questions

-What is the best bed for a toddler transitioning from a cot?
+1. What is the best bed for a toddler transitioning from a cot?

-How long do toddler beds last?
+4. How long does a toddler bed last?

 Leave a comment